mgreiler/se-unlocked/Transcripts/EP_53_Mauricio_Aniche.md

 on get hub or something, then I'm reading down what this, you know, what this code change actually should do and then I'm developing my test for that.
-And then I should compliment that with structural testing, where i actually go at the code and see, you know, how it, how is it actually implemented and dry?
+And then I should compliment that with structural testing, where i actually go at the code and see, you know, how it, how is it actually implemented and do i?

 Because code coverage for me would be not only about [00:08:46] how is that implemented, but also like line coverage.
 Do I, you know, do I hit every line,